susannah-chandhok/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. student at the University of Michigan in Ann Arbor studying social behavior in the digital age.
+THIS IS A TEST I am a Ph.D. student at the University of Michigan in Ann Arbor studying social behavior in the digital age.
 My primary advisor is [Dr. Ethan Kross](http://selfcontrol.psych.lsa.umich.edu).
 Broadly, I work with mixed methods to identify psychosocial forces influencing emotional expression and interpersonal communication on the Internet and on social media, with a focus on distinguishing these forces from those shaping in-person behavior.